gluster/gluster-kubernetes/tests/simple/README.md

-# Testsuite
+# Testsuite - simple tests

-This contains the testsuite for gluster-kubernetes.
+This directory contains simple tests for gluster-kubernetes.
+These are tests that do not test the full stack end-to-end but are syntax-checks or unit-tests, or use mocking or stubbing to test specific aspects.

 ## Prerequisites